microsoft/Olive/examples/phi3/README.md

 python phi3.py --target mobile --source AzureML

 python phi3.py --target mobile --inference --prompt "Write a story starting with once upon a time" --max_length 200

+python phi3.py --target cuda --finetune_method lora --inference --prompt "Write a story starting with once upon a time" --max_length 200
+# qlora introduce the quantization into base model which is not supported by onnxruntime-genai as of now!
+python phi3.py --target cuda --finetune_method qlora
 ```

 - `--target`: cpu, cuda, mobile, web
+- `--finetune_method`: optional.
+The method used for fine-tuning.
+Options: `qlora`, `lora`.
+Default is none.
+Note that onnxruntime-genai only supports `lora` method as of now.
 - `--precision`: optional, for data precision. fp32 or int4 (default) for cpu target; fp32, fp16, or int4 (default) for GPU target; int4 (default) for mobile or web.
 - `--source`: optional, for model path.
 HF or AzureML.
 HF(Hugging Face model) by default.
 - `--inference`: optional, for non-web models inference/validation.